Born: December 29, 1941

 Ohio connection: Birth

-In 1989 Bellamy won the Editors’ Book Award from Pushcart Press for his novel Suzi Sinzinnati, and Atomic Love, his 1993 collection of short stories, was an AWP Award Series selection.
-He also authored/edited sixteen other books, including Green Freedom, 2012; The Lost Saranac Interviews: Forgotten Conversations with Famous Writers, 2007; New World Extra, Literary Luxuries: American Writing at the End of the Millennium, 1995; American Poetry Observed: Poets On Their Work, 1988; The Frozen Sea: Poems, 1988; Olympic Gold Medalist: Poems, 1978; Superfiction, or The American Story Transformed, 1975; The New Fiction: Interviews with Innovative Writers, 1974, and three genealogy books: Kindred Spirits: 400 Years of an American Family, 2011; Island in the Sky: Bellamy and Allied Families, 2010, and The Bellamys of Early Virginia, 2005.
+In 1989, Bellamy’s first novel, Suzi Sinzinnati, was published.
+The book won the Editors’ Book Award from Pushcart Press.
+Atomic Love, his 1993 collection of short stories, was an AWP Award Series selection.
+He also authored or edited nineteen books including Green Freedom (2012), The Lost Saranac Interviews: Forgotten Conversations with Famous Writers (2007), Literary Luxuries: American Writing at the End of the Millennium (1995), American Poetry Observed: Poets On Their Work (1988), The Frozen Sea: Poems (1988), Olympic Gold Medalist: Poems (1978), Superfiction, or The American Story Transformed (1975), The New Fiction: Interviews with Innovative Writers (1974), Kindred Spirits: 400 Years of an American Family (2011), Island in the Sky: Bellamy and Allied Families (2010), and The Bellamys of Early Virginia, (2005).

-Bread Loaf Scholar-Bridgman Award, 1973; National Endowment for the Humanities Fellowship, 1974; Fels Award, 1976; Coordinating Council of Literary Magazine Award for Fiction, 1977; Walt Whitman Award finalist, 1977, and Elliston Book Award finalist, 1978 both for Olympic Gold Medalist; Kansas Quarterly-Kansas Arts Commission Fiction Prize, 1982; New York State Council on the Arts Grant in Fiction, 1984; National Endowment for the Arts Fellowship for Creative Writers, 1985; Editors’ Book Award, 1989; Pushcart Prize nominations in fiction, poetry and prose, 1983-90.
+Bread Loaf Scholar-Bridgman Award, 1973; National Endowment for the Humanities Fellowship, 1974; Fels Award, 1976; Coordinating Council of Literary Magazine Award for Fiction, 1977; Walt Whitman Award finalist, 1977, and Elliston Book Award finalist, 1978 both for Olympic Gold Medalist; Kansas Quarterly-Kansas Arts Commission Fiction Prize, 1982; New York State Council on the Arts Grant in Fiction, 1984; National Endowment for the Arts Fellowship for Creative Writers, 1985; 1989 Editors’ Book Award for Suzi Sinzinnati; Pushcart Prize nominations in fiction, poetry and prose, 1983-90.